CommunityToolkit/WindowsCommunityToolkit/docs/controls/Carousel.md

 ### ItemMargin

-The ItemMargin specifies the margin beetween each items, excepting the selected item.
+The ItemMargin specifies the margin between each items, excepting the selected item.

 ```csharp
 /// <summary>